-This website features recorded interviews which were edited to be read but also to retain the language of the individual storyteller, sometimes with a name change to protect privacy.
+This website features recorded interviews which were edited to be read but also to retain the language of the individual storyteller–edited oral history.
+The writing/telling style of the posts varies from one to another.
+Sometimes with a name change to protect privacy.
 The interviews begin in 1985 and continue into the present.
 Almost all are set in China, Korea, Japan or the Philippines and center on personal, intercultural experience of life, work and travel.
 Occasionally I include a story of my own.
 I’ve now gone to posting once a month.

 Downloadable textbook–Bridges: Intercultural Conversation

 Over ten of the years I was teaching at Dongguk University in Seoul, I wrote and used a two-semester textbook based on the Korea interviews in this site. (link) Each of the full-length chapters includes a reading selection on Korean and American interaction, exact definition of key terms, reading and discussion questions, listening tasks, grammar exercises/word study based on the reading selections and crossword puzzles using the vocabulary of the reading selections.
 Two additional chapters contain a reading selection for discussion or a writing assignment.
 PDF files of all eighteen chapters and a supplement are available on the textbook page so teachers can use them.
 Just don’t republish, please.

 Comment, comment, comment!
 And, if you’d like to be interviewed, please see the interview/contact page.
 (Link)